 Magistrates.

-I passed during various portions of the day through amongst themselves. most of the populous district of the town, and save the menacing procession by Carpenter's Hall, have seen no indication the neccessity for the obtrasion of extraordinary provision for the maintainance of order. for political justice for the millions.
-Some of the trades, Nothing could be more peaceful and praiseworthy particularly the calico printers, are an ill-used set of than the conduct of the people, and though the mili- men; their employer, Mr. Hudson, only paying every tary, police, and pensioners, are said to be all under six or seven weeks.
-But in explanation, it should be arms, and many hundreds, some say thousands, of stated, that he gives them a ticket every week to his special constables sworn in, with the exception before brother, who keeps a "badger's shop," for ten shiftnamed, I have seen only one soldier out of barracks, lings worth of provisions, and, as may be expected, and one policeman in the streets, during the entire! that which they receive is of the worst description.
+I passed during various portions of the day through amongst themselves. most of the populous district of the town, and save the menacing procession by Carpenter's Hall, have seen no indication the neccessity for the obtrasion of extraordinary provision for the maintainance of order.
+Nothing could be more peaceful and praiseworthy than the conduct of the people, and though the miliarms, and many hundreds, some say thousands, of special constables sworn in, with the exception before-

-day.
-The following placard has been plentifully distributed; confidence is shaken!
+The following placard has been plentifully distributed; "RUN FOR GOLD !- Labour is suspended!
+Public confidence is shaken!
 Paper is worthless!
-Run for people here call out loudly against oppression; and to 150 in number, was marched into the town, and the arrongly recommended them to form themselves into a Gold!
-Every sovereign is now worth thirty shillings!
-Paper connet be cashed!
-Run! middle-classmen, trades, Odd Fellows, sick clubs, money clubs, to
+Run for Gold!
+Every sovereign is now worth thirty shillings! branch of the National Charter Association, as the only Paper connet be cashed!
+Run! middle-classmen, trades, Odd Pellows, sick clubs, money clubs, to

-Savings' and all Banks, for gold! gold!! gold!!!"
-Numerous trade societies and other benefit societies are said to be acting on its advice, and the banks are morning, and held a large meeting.
-The magistrates being run on.
-The benefit societies of one village are and about thirty of the 61st regiment of foot were soon special constables.
-The public houses were all closed reported to have drawn £5,000 this morning, a spirit on the spot, and the inhabitants of Bacup, many of which cannot be better characterised than as indicating whom had never seen a soldier before, took to their who kept up a fire all night at intervals.
-But all the cool but flerce determination which seems to anil beels, to the tune of "De'il take the hindmost."
-The mate the whole population.
+Savings' and all Banks, for gold! gold!!! gold!!!"
+Numerous trade societies and other benefit societies are said to be acting on its advice, and the banks are being run on.
+The benefit societies of one village are about thirty of the 61st regiment of foot were soon reported to have drawn £5,000 this morning, a spirit on the spot, and the inhabitants of Bacup, many of by six o'clock-armed men stationed in all the mills, three sheers for the Charter, when the meeting ad- which cannot be better characterised than as indicating whom had never seen a soldier before, took to their who kept up a fire all night at intervals.
+But all the cool but flerce determination which seems to animate the whole population.

-HUNT'S MONUMENT DEMONSTRATION .- Our readers are aware from the announcement in the last week's Star, that the committee had very wisely determined to proclamation states that the magistrates declare all forgo the procession.
-Not content, however, with this meetings of numbers of the people illegal, wherever this concession to their timid fears, the authorities, held, and for whatever purpose called; and that the on Sunday, sent for the Reverend Chairman of the magistrates are determined to put all such meetings Committee, and several communications passed between him, the committee, and the magistrates, from which it The town having been placarded, calling a public appeared to be the determination of the latter to act meeting of the cotton spinners and card-room hands, to with unconstitutional authority and disperse the to whether the Magistrates would disperse the meeting. doing so had been removed by the determination to be determined to have their meeting, and do the business convenience or safety.
-Determined, however, that the ruffians who seek an affray with the people should, if possible, have no pretence upon which to make one, to the chair, who opened the business by calling upon the meeting has been put of, and will consequently not the Secretary to state to the meeting the result of an take place.
-The tea-party and ball, however, go on in assurance that the meeting should not take place, refused to pledge himself that the company should be
+HUNT'S MONUMENT DEMONSTRATION .- Our readers are aware from the announcement in the last week's dated, Town Hall, Sunday, August 14th, 1842.
+The Star, that the committee had very wisely determined to proclamation states that the magistrates declare all forgo the procession.
+Not content, however, with this meetings of numbers of the people illegal, wherever this concession to their timid fears, the authorities, held, and for whatever purpose called; and that the on Sunday, sent for the Reverend Chairman of the magistrates are determined to put all such meetings Committee, and several communications passed between him, the committee, and the magistrates, from which it The town having been placarded, calling a public appeared to be the determination of the latter to act meeting of the cotton spinners and card-room hands, to with unconstitutional authority and disperse the be held in the Carpenters' Hall, on this (Monday) morn. | intended meeting, however legal and peaceful both in ing, at five o'clock, considerable excitement prevailed as its object and its bearing, though every fair pretext for to whether the Magistrates would disperse the meeting, doing so had been removed by the determination to At the hour appointed, the large room was filled.
+Not- hold it on the private property of Mr. Scholedeld, when withstanding the Proclamation, the people appeared to it could by no possibility have interfered with public be determined to have their meeting, and do the business | convenience or safety.
+Determined, however, that the ruffians who seek an affray with the people should, if At about half-past five, a factory operative was called possible, have no pretence upon which to make one,